python-microservices/pyms/docs/services.md

 - Incoming requests number as a counter, divided by HTTP method, endpoint and HTTP status
 - Total number of log events divided by level
+- If `tracer` service activated and it's jaeger, it will show its metrics

 To use this service, you may add the next to you configuration file: